 Nepal: Current Situation

 Nepal is among the poorest, least developed countries in the world.
 25 per cent of the population lives on less than US $0.50 per day.
 Malnutrition rates are alarming: 41 per cent of the country’s children under five are stunted.
-Child mortality rates are high, especially in remote mountain villages where children die of common childhood diseases.
-These figures are related to low literacy rates.
+Child mortality rates are high, especially in remote mountain villages where children die of common childhood diseases (these figures are related to low literacy rates).
+In January 2018, Nepal was ranked last among 180 countries for air quality in the EPI report, which highlighted air pollution as a leading threat to public health.

 At SMD School, we survived the earthquake without injuries, but had lost 30 per cent of our building space.
 We had to use the money that was meant for a new school (outside the valley/liquefaction risk) to repair and retrofit our buildings.
 We are now working to recoup the money we’ve lost so we can build a new, larger school in a safer, less polluted area.